Child Safety Seat Inspection

 The City of Scottsdale Public Safety personnel provide regular car seat inspections by appointment.
 Due to budget, there are limited dates for appointments.
 Please plan well in advance for your inspection.

-Our next date for scheduled appointments is Aug.
-1 If you need immediate assistance, there are other agencies who may be able to help you:
+if you need immediate assistance, there are other agencies who may be able to help you:

 - AAA (602) 241-2945